 You can use various shape cutters or even scoop to make fruit balls to make it more interesting.

 Check out my Strawberry Sauce which is my current fav to top oatmeal.

-Nuts – Top your oatmeal with nuts like almonds, walnut, pecans etch for the added crunch, and health benefit.
+Nuts – Top your oatmeal with nuts like almonds, walnut, pecans, etc for the added crunch, and health benefit.

-Savory topping – Soft boiled eggs, half fried eggs, bacon, microgreens, avocado, kale, spinach, grated cheese, chive, sauteed vegetables, sauteed cherry tomatoes, etc makes for nice savory oatmeal toppings.
+Savory topping – Soft boiled eggs, half fried eggs, bacon, microgreens, avocado, kale, spinach, grated cheese, chive, sauteed vegetables, sauteed cherry tomatoes, kimchi, sausages, etc makes for nice savory oatmeal toppings.